-- Current RN License that is active and in good standing, without any restrictions or stipulations.
-If an early Early Decision student, submission of NCLEX-RN results may be delayed no later than the end of the first semester of classes. - Minimum cumulative GPA of 2.5 or higher courses earned must be from an accredited institution. - Minimum cumulative nursing GPA of 2.5 or higher courses earned must be from an accredited institution. - All prerequisite courses must be completed with a grade of "C" or better prior to beginning the program. - A test of English as a Foreign Language (TOEFL) is required, unless a degree has been earned from an accredited university in the U.S. - All general education requirements (Core curriculum) and prerequisites must be documented on an official transcript prior to enrollment in nursing courses. - Consideration of the number of withdraws in prior courses.
+- Current RN License that is active and in good standing, without any restrictions or stipulations. - If an Early Decision applicant, submission of NCLEX-RN results may be delayed to no later than the end of the first semester of classes. - If a concurrent enrollment applicant, submission of NCLEX-RN results may be delayed to no later than the end of the next to last semester of classes. - For any other applicant who meets all academic and admission requirements, submission of NCLEX-RN results may be delayed to no later than the end of the first semester of classes. - Applicants who will be submitting NCLEX-RN results no later than the end of the first semester of classes may still receive full admission if they meet all academic and admission requirements. - Minimum cumulative GPA of 2.5 or higher courses earned must be from an accredited institution.
+If below 2.5, the applicant can submit a letter to the Admission and Progression Committee requesting review for admission consideration; the letter must include explanation of why the GPA is below 2.5 and what strategies the applicant has in place to support student success in the RN to BSN Program. - All prerequisite courses must be completed with a grade of "C" or better prior to beginning the program. - A test of English as a Foreign Language (TOEFL) is required, unless a degree has been earned from an accredited university in the U.S. - All general education requirements (Core curriculum) and prerequisites must be documented on an official transcript prior to enrollment in nursing courses. - Consideration of the number of withdraws in prior courses.
 State law permits students to withdraw from no more than 6 courses while enrolled in another institution of higher education.
 See Texas Education Code §51.907.
 Applicants with 7 or more withdraws on their transcript will not be eligible for admission consideration regardless of meeting other admission criteria.